Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Computational Details

 This section details the computational protocols employed in our PA-\( T_e \)-CMD and \( T_e \)-PIGS simulations for three representative systems: a water monomer, the carbonic acid fluoride (CAF) molecule and the methylammonium lead iodide (MAPI) perovskite.
 These systems were selected to assess the performance and limitations of our method across diverse vibrational environments.
 The water monomer serves as a benchmark due to its well-characterized vibrational spectrum and the availability of exact quantum reference data.
 CAF presents strong anharmonicity for some vibrational motions, related to the presence of a strong ionic hydrogen bond.
 Finally, MAPI presents mild anharmonicity, but exhibits multiple polymorphs across different temperatures.

 We employed the following interatomic potentials for each system: (i) the Partridge--Schwenke potential~\cite{PS1997} for the water monomer; (ii) a MACE~\cite{Batatia2022mace,Batatia2022Design} potential trained on density-functional theory data using the B3LYP functional~\cite{Becke1993,Stephens1994} and including pairwise dispersion interactions~\cite{Tkatchenko2009} for CAF ; and (iii) a MACE potential trained on density-functional theory data using the HSE06~\cite{Heyd2003,Krukau2006} hybrid range-separated functional and incorporating many-body dispersion interactions~\cite{Tkatchenko2012} for MAPI.
+Additional details on the data sets, the training procedure and the validation of the MACE potentials are provided in the Supporting Information Sec.S8.

 All PA-$T_e$-CMD simulations were run with the i-PI code~\cite{Litman2024}.
-For comparison, vibrational spectra were also computed using classical molecular dynamics, thermostatted ring-polymer molecular dynamics (TRPMD), partially-adiabatic centroid molecular dynamics (PA-CMD) and \( T_e \)-PIGS, using the i-PI code as well.
+For comparison, vibrational spectra were also computed using classical molecular dynamics, TRPMD, PA-CMD and \( T_e \)-PIGS, using the i-PI code as well.
 The \( T_e \)-PIGS simulations were performed following the methodology of Ref.~\citenum{Kapil2024} and utilized the same baseline potentials as PA-\( T_e \)-CMD for each system.
-The \( T_e \)-PIGS centroid potential of mean force was trained with \( T_e = 600 \)~K for the water monomer, for comparison with previous work \cite{Musil2022}.
+The \( T_e \)-PIGS centroid PMF was trained with \( T_e = 600 \)~K for the water monomer, for comparison with previous work \cite{Musil2022}.
 For MAPI, the PMF for \( T_e \)-PIGS was trained at \( T_e = 500 \)~K and at the cubic phase.
-Finally, for CAF we used PMF trained at several temperatures, as discussed below.
-Further computational details on the elevated-temperature simulations, as well as on the additional simulation methods, are provided in Sections~4 and~5 of the SI.
+Finally, for CAF we used PMFs trained at several temperatures, as discussed below. \corr{Further computational details on the elevated-temperature simulations, as well as on the additional simulation methods, are provided in Sections~S7 and~S9 of the SI.}